Choosing the Perfect Boardroom Chairs for Your Meeting Space

 About the author:

 “What boardroom chairs do you have?” or “Which conference chairs would you recommend for our boardroom?”
-The answer to these questions is not that straight forward.
-The term “Boardroom” has become a generic term which can mean different things to different people.
-Chairs for “meeting” or “conference” rooms are often included under the generic term “boardroom”.
-Let me explain.
+The answer to these important questions is not as straightforward as one might hope.
+The term Boardroom has evolved into a somewhat generic term which can carry different meanings depending on who you ask.
+For some, it may evoke thoughts of formal meetings and high-stakes discussions, while for others, it might simply refer to any place where gatherings occur.
+Chairs designed for “meeting” or “conference” rooms are often included under this broad umbrella referred to as “boardroom."

 1. What is the purpose of your Boardroom?